kamalu-chioma/kamalu-chioma/README.md

 - 🎓 Graduate of Mathematics and Computer Science  [B.Sc.
 Industrial Mathematics-Computer Science]

-- 👨‍💻 All of my projects are available at [https://kamalu-chioma.github.io/](https://kamalu-chioma.github.io/)
+- 👨‍💻 Most of my projects are available at [https://kamalu-chioma.github.io/](https://kamalu-chioma.github.io/)

 - 👇 Scroll down to see my pinned projects.